Racism

 By Contested Histories Initiative November 2024

 Unveiled in 1871, this statue commemorates Prince Albert – the husband and Prince Consort of Queen Victoria – in the grounds of Leinster House.
 The statue was moved to its current position in 1923, replaced by a Cenotaph memorial to Arthur Griffith and Michael Collins.
-In 2018, a petition submitted… Read More
+In 2018, a petition… Read More

 Bright Bimpong Freedom Statue in Copenhagen